Alpine skiing-Olympic champion mother spurs Weirather to victory

-ST MORITZ, Switzerland (Reuters) - Tina Weirather’s famous skiing genes inspired her to a second World Cup victory in St Moritz on Saturday.
+ST MORITZ, Switzerland, Dec 14 (Reuters) - Tina Weirather’s famous skiing genes inspired her to a second World Cup victory in St Moritz on Saturday.

 The Liechtenstein speed specialist, winner of her maiden World Cup victory in Garmisch-Partenkirchen last year, was particularly delighted with her latest Super-G victory as she achieved it on her mother Hanni Wenzel’s birthday.
 Wenzel was a former Olympic, world and World Cup champion in the 1970s.